José María de Echeandía: Governor

 In 1828, Echeandía issued the first truancy law of California.
 It ordered the commanding officers to compel parents to send their children to the schools which he had established.
 In 1829, throughout Alta California, there were 339 students in 11 primary schools.
 During this time a noted educator in San Diego was Friar Antonio Menendez and his 18 pupils.
 Private schools operated throughout this time in California also.

-After Victoria's removal Echeandía started serving as provisional governor of the south part of California from 1832 to 1833.
+After Victoria's removal, Echeandía started serving as provisional governor of the south part of California from 1832 to 1833.
 Agustin V. Zamorano from 1832 to 1833 was the provisional governor of north part of California.
 This was due to the removal of Victoria.
 The removal was in part due to a military uprising revolt and the Battle of Cahuenga Pass and Victoria was not liked by the rich.

 In 1829, soldiers who had not been paid for years marched south starting in Monterey.
 Echeandía heard about the unrest and had his troops stop them just before Santa Barbara.

 In 1829, Estanislao, an indigenous alcalde, of Mission San José and a member and leader of the Lakisamni tribe of the Yokuts people of northern California lead a bands of armed Native Americans in revolt against the California Mexican government.
 Estanislao led many raids against Mexican settlers.
 Echeandía send troops led by Mariano Guadalupe Vallejo to battle him in the San Joaquin Valley but did not win.
-In 1833, malaria was introduced into the San Joaquin Valley by Canadian beaver trappers from the Hudson's Bay Company.
-More than 20,000 California natives died from malaria in 1833 including many Yokuts, Chumash, Miwok and others, thus ending the revolts.
+In 1833, malaria was accidentally introduced into the San Joaquin Valley by Canadian beaver trappers from the Hudson's Bay Company.
+More than 20,000 California natives died from malaria in 1833-34 including many Yokuts, Chumash, Miwok and others, thus ending the revolts.